Emma-R-Andersson-Lab/E9.5-and-E10.5-embryo-lineage-tracing/README.md

-# Repository for in utero next generation single cell lineage tracing, used in De Haan & He et al, and in He et al
+# Repository for in utero next generation single cell lineage tracing, used in De Haan & He et al

 Contains scripts used to analyse data in: